Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Homogeneous sparse population of neurons

 \subsection{Proof of Theorem \ref{theorem_widespread_zero_peaked}}

-In the limit as $N \to \infty$ the homogeneous population rate distribution will become concentrated at $r^{0}_N$ if it converges to a delta peak at that location.
-For the PMF \eqref{eq_homogeneous_r_pmf_g_function} to become a non-concentrated or widespread distribution, it must hold \cite{Amari_etal_2003}
+We define the distribution to be concentrated at $r^{0}_N$ in the limit $N \to \infty$ if it converges to a delta function centered at $r^{0}_N$.
+For the PMF Eq.~\eqref{eq_homogeneous_r_pmf_g_function} to remain a non-concentrated or widespread distribution in the limit, the following condition must be satisfied \citep{Amari_etal_2003}

+This condition ensures that the difference in the exponent values between any two distinct points remains finite for all $\; r^{0} _N \neq r_N$ within the support $S_r$, thereby preventing the distribution from concentrating at a single point as $N \to \infty$.